Code-Institute-Submissions/hanselsbakery/README.md

  - **ImageKit**

-	 - This resource was used to store all images and video for faster loading.
+	 - This resource was used to store all images and video for faster loading.  during this pr

 # Implementation